7131/sudoku/README.md

   <dt>normal / test.html</dt>
     <dd>This is a page for testing the normal sudoku.</dd>
   <dt>partial / index.html</dt>
+    <dd>This is the entrance page of partial siteswap sudoku applications.
+Usually redirect to the page to play partial siteswap sudoku puzzles.</dd>
+  <dt>partial / puzzle.html</dt>
     <dd>This is the page to play partial siteswap sudoku puzzles.</dd>
   <dt>partial / problems.js</dt>
     <dd>A collection of partial siteswap sudoku puzzles.</dd>